At least 10 people injured in stabbings on Tokyo train

-(CNN)Ten passengers were injured after a man wielded a knife on a train in Tokyo on Friday.
-One female is seriously injured, according to reports.
+According to state media NHK, the suspect walked to a nearby convenience store and turned himself in, saying to the clerk, "I am the suspect of the crime that's playing in the news right now.
+I'm tired of running."

-The incident occurred on an Odakyu Line train, between Seijogakuen-mae station and Soshigaya-Okura station in Setagaya Ward at about 8:30 p.m. local time.
+NHK reported the suspect appears to be in his 30s, and the store clerk said he had blood stains on a part of his body.

-The suspect, who left the knife at the scene and fled, was detained one-and-a-half-hour later, in the neighboring Suginami Ward.
+The incident occurred on an Odakyu Line train, between Seijogakuen-mae station and Soshigaya-Okura station in Setagaya Ward, Reuters reported.

 Video recorded and posted on social media by one of the passengers shows medical workers who were on the train putting on plastic gloves.